Types Of Chisels and Their Uses

 Uses:

-- Cutting deep mortise joints in furniture and timber frames.
+- Cutting deep mortise joints in timber

-- Removing bulk wood from deep joints or cavities.
+- Removing bulk wood from joints

 Benefits:

-- Ensures straight and accurate cuts in deep wood fibers.
+- Ensures strong and accurate joinery

 Long-lasting durability even with daily professional use.